nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-an-empty-bundle.md

 {{/callout}}

-This recipe describes the steps to create the bare structure of a Nuxeo add-on project (aka a bundle).
+This recipe describes the steps to create the bare structure of a Nuxeo addon project (aka a bundle).

 This is the very first recipe of this cookbook and it will be the basis for the development of new bundles, of new features, even of new UI elements all along this cookbook.
 All the other recipes will assume that this recipe has been done.